 Bowers & Wilkins P5 Wireless Review

 The only problem with these great headphones is that you can buy two pairs of Audio Technica ATH-SR5BT models for their price and they are not twice as good.
 On the other hand, you definitely will not regret anything because the visible and audible benefits in absolutely every aspect still exist.
 First and foremost, the quality of finishing is even more luxurious – the main word is aluminum and leather – and comfort when wearing for one or two levels higher.
 The latter should be thankful for the extremely soft materials on the inside of the rim and on the ears itself.
-In addition, the headphone cushions have no edges that presses to the edges of the ears, but are flat, so the “load” is evenly distributed throughout the ear.
+Also, the headphone cushions have no edges that press to the edges of the ears but are flat, so the “load” is evenly distributed throughout the ear.
 It makes P5 Wireless one of the most comfortable closed on-ear headphones that exist.
 Second, and more importantly, P5 Wireless is more fun to listen to than the Audio Technica model.
-The sound is generally richer with even deeper and bumpy bass and live dynamics.
-While Audio Technica is aiming for precision, Bowers & Wilkins obviously wants you to tap your foot and shake your head – and it’s achieved with these headphones.
+The sound is generally richer with even deeper and bumpy bass and good dynamics.
+While Audio Technica is aiming for precision, Bowers & Wilkins wants you to tap your foot and shake your head – and it’s achieved with these headphones.

 The keys are also of the best quality, in this case, placed on the right ear.
 Upper and lower adjust the volume of the sound, and the middle is assigned to a greater number of functions.
 If we press it once, we start and pause the song.
-Double press move us to the next song and triple to the previous one.
+The double press moves us to the next song and triple to the previous one.
 The same key is used to answer phone calls.
-To use a microphone, we do not have to plug a wire because a couple of microphones are integrated into the headset itself.
+To use a microphone, we do not have to plug wire because a couple of microphones are integrated into the headset itself.
 The aspect in which the P5 Wireless is worse than the Audio Technica model is the time of autonomy.
 The built-in battery is sufficient for fifteen hours of wireless music playback and then it must be charged using a standard micro USB cable or remove a right ear cushion fixed with a strong magnet and plug in the supplied audio cable.
 Wireless connectivity is realized via Bluetooth 4.1, and support for aptX codec in this price class implies.
 It is possible to pair up to eight different devices at the same time.